noted/noted/README.md

 For more information, visit the [wiki](https://github.com/noted/noted/wiki/_pages) or see the [changes](https://github.com/noted/noted/blob/master/LOG.md).

+## Description

+Noted is an academic research assistant and management tool.
+It is meant to allow students to ease the research workflow through source search tools and collaboration.
+Students can sign up for free with some features limit or with a small monthly fee for full access.
+They can also get access through their institution.

 ## Overview

 For my senior year at high school, I decided to do a capstone project.
 Students are given a (relatively) large amount of freedom to do whatever they’d like with this project, whether it be academic, charitable, or innovative.